2016-09-19 | Weisse Villa Westend – Art Deco Living in Berlin

 - Day in the life of a celebrity interior designer and architect with a holistic approach.

-Leading Berlin-based international estate agency Black Label Properties is delighted to present Weisse Villa Westend, an exclusive development of seven art deco apartments in one of the best addresses in Berlin.
+We are delighted to present Weisse Villa Westend, an exclusive development of seven art deco apartments in one of the best addresses in Berlin.
 Priced from 780K Euro to 2.1M Euro for the penthouse apartment with private pool and stunning views over the West end, this is a rare opportunity to own a historic property in the city’s most affluent neighbourhood.
 The apartments are set beside the grounds of a two-storey villa built in 1922-3 by Hans and Wassili Luckhardt and Franz Hoffman, an unusual example of Expressionism in Berlin architecture.

 The villas (‘White Villas’) are south-west facing and have sharp lines, 2.70m high ceilings, floor to ceiling windows, built-in kitchens and a mix of colours and textures.
 There are also concierge services and a virtual gatekeeper.
 Conceived by architect and celebrity interior designer, Ursula Seeba-Hannan they are very much in keeping with the style of the main villa, Monument House Buchthal, a listed property which is being restored for its current owners.